Overview on Excel Font and Fill Color Change

 - Create formatting formula for Green color in the same way.

 When you’re done, your image should look like the following one.

 - Homework 1: Here goes a little homework for you.
 I made the formula for Red color, your job is to find out the formula for Green color.

-- Homework 2: Create a drop down list for colors Red, Green, Yellow, Blue, Orange in a cell.
-Then change the text color of a cell on the basis of the drop down list colors, the things we have done in our this section.
+- Homework 2: Create a drop-down list for colors Red, Green, Yellow, Blue, Orange in a cell.
+Then change the text color of a cell on the basis of the drop-down list colors, the things we have done in this section.